LMERYOUL/announcements/eldozone.md

-The EldoZone Bot v1.0 is coming
+The EldoZone Bot v1.0 is coming test test